hydephp/framework/README.md

 ## About

 HydePHP is a content-first Laravel-powered Static Site Builder that allows you to create static HTML pages, blog posts, and documentation sites using Markdown.
-Hyde is all about letting you get started quickly, while giving you the power and freedom of doing things the way you want to.
+Hyde is all about letting you get started quickly by giving you a full-featured frontend starter kit, while also giving you the power and freedom of doing things the way you want to.

 Markdown purist?
 That's all you need.
 Blade artisan?
 Go for it.
 Hyde comes with hand-crafted frontend templates so you can focus on your content.